ryankumar1011/SDL-Game/README.md

 # Code structure

-Sorry if the documentation in the code is scarce, I’m currently working on it.
+The documentation is currently rather scarce, I’m working on it.
 Here’s the rundown:

 Global variables in this project are declared in global_variables.h using the extern keyword.
 I’ve tried to keep to a minimum.
 They include pointers to the structs SDL_Window and SDL_Renderer (used for rendering), the screen width and height, and an instance of classes GameObjects and GameButtons.